magento/pagebuilder-docs/docs/styling/use-themes-to-override-styles.md

     </config>
     ```

-2. Upgrade your module, clean cache, and reload the Admin in the browser:
+2. Upgrade your module, clean the cache, and reload the Admin in the browser:

     ```bash
     bin/magento setup:upgrade